Lyady, Vitebsk region: History

-Lyady used to have a predominantly Jewish population.
-It was the center of Chabad chasidism for over a decade.
+Lyady used to have a predominantly Jewish population, located in the Pale of Settlement.
+It was a center of Chabad chasidism for over a decade.
 The first rebbe Shneur Zalman of Liadi settled there at the invitation of Prince Stanisław Lubomirski, voivode of the town, after his second imprisonment in 1800.
-He left the town in 1812, fleeing the French Invasion under Napoleon.

 After the German occupation of Belarus in the Second World War, the town's Jews were gathered into a ghetto.
 On April 2, 1942, the Germans and collaborators killed more than 2,000 Jews in the ghetto.

-Liberation

 After a six-day battle from October 3–8, 1943, Lyady was cleared of German forces by the reinforced 30th Guards Rifle Division of 10th Guards Army.